brianium/blah/README.md

 #### Caveats

-Many browsers require a user action to initiate audio contexts.
+Many browsers require a user action to initiate audio contexts and enumerate devices.
 This means a robust application of blah will start a session as part of a click handler or some other user interaction.
 See [dev/cljs/user.cljs](dev/cljs/user.cljs) for an example of developing with blah.

 ### Data